-688 - Intensive English and Academic Orientation for Foreign
+688 - Intensive English and Academic Orientation

 |Overview.
 EFS 688 is an intensive English and academic orientation program designed to prepare incoming international graduate students for full-time study in the autumn.
 Typically, about half the students are continuing to Stanford and the rest are going to other US graduate schools.|